awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

  `Policies`   <a name="sam-function-policies"></a>
 One or more policies that this function needs\.
 They will be appended to the default role for this function\.
 This property accepts a single string or a list of strings\.
 The property can be the name of AWS managed AWS Identity and Access Management \(IAM\) policies, AWS SAM policy templates, or one or more inline policy documents formatted as a map\.
 For more information about AWS managed IAM policies, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)\.
-For more information about AWS SAM policy templates, see [AWS SAM Policy Templates](serverless-policy-templates.md)\.
+For more information about AWS SAM policy templates, see [AWS SAM policy templates](serverless-policy-templates.md)\.
 For more information about inline policies, see [Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies)\.
 **NOTE**: If the `Role` property is set, this property is ignored\.
 *Type*: String \| List \| Map
 *Required*: No